Pediatric Orthodontist in Jackson Heights and Oyster Bay NY

-The American Academy of Orthodontics recommends all children get a check-up with an orthodontic specialist no later than age 7.
+The American Academy of Orthodontics recommends all children get a check-up with a children orthodontist no later than age 7.
 Here’s Why:

-- Orthodontists can spot subtle problems with jaw growth and emerging teeth while some baby teeth are still present.
+- Pediatric orthodontist can spot subtle problems with jaw growth and emerging teeth while some baby teeth are still present.

-- While your child’s teeth may appear to be straight, there could be a problem that only an orthodontist can detect.
+- While your child’s teeth may appear to be straight, there could be a problem that only a Pediatric orthodontist can detect.

 - Early treatment may prevent or intercept more serious problems from developing and may make treatment at a later age shorter and less complicated.
 In some cases, the orthodontist will be able to achieve results that may not be possible once the face and jaws have finished growing.

-- Through an early orthodontic evaluation, you’ll be giving your child the best opportunity for a healthy, beautiful smile.
+- Through an early orthodontic evaluation with an orthodontist for children, you’ll be giving your child the best opportunity for a healthy, beautiful smile.

-Early treatment may give your orthodontist the chance to:
+Early treatment may give your children orthodontist the chance to:

 - Guide jaw growth